-Consider Psalm 45:2, “You are fairer than the sons of men; Grace is poured upon Your lips; the language is parallel to the Song of Songs.
+Psalm 45:2, “You are fairer than the sons of men; Grace is poured upon Your lips” – the introduction is just like the Song of Songs.

-Consider Psalm 45:6, “Your throne, O God, is forever and ever; A scepter of righteousness is the scepter of Your kingdom.
-You love righteousness and hate wickedness; Therefore God, Your God, has anointed You With the oil of gladness more than Your companions “(This refers to Christ, as described in Hebrews 1:8-9).
+Psalm 45:6, “Your throne, O God, is forever and ever; A scepter of righteousness is the scepter of Your kingdom.
+You love righteousness and hate wickedness; Therefore God, Your God, has anointed You With the oil of gladness more than Your companions.” – This refers to Christ, as quoted in Hebrews 1:8-9.

-Consider Psalm 45:10, ” Listen, O daughter, Consider and incline your ear; Forget your own people also, and your father’s house; So the King will greatly desire your beauty; Because He is your Lord (Adonai), worship Him;” – because He is you Lord (Adonai) worship Him.
+Psalm 45:10, ” Listen, O daughter, Consider and incline your ear; Forget your own people also, and your father’s house; So the King will greatly desire your beauty; Because He is your Lord (Adonai), worship Him;” – because He is you Lord (Adonai) worship Him, identifies Christ again.

 Wedding Banquet or Engagement Banquet

-There are two interpretations of the Wedding Banquet in this first section, or Song.
-This is either “the Day of His Espousals (betrothal), or “the Day of His Wedding” referred to in Song of Songs 3:11 – both translations of Song of Songs 3:11 have been made.
+There are two interpretations of the Wedding Banquet in this first section, the first Song.
+This is either “the Day of His Espousals (betrothal), or “the Day of His Wedding” as described in Song of Songs 3:11 – both translations of this verse have been made.
 Such is the paradox of the kingdom of heaven.
 It is the kingdom, or banquet, that lies ahead in the future, which we also enter today.
-Just as the Marriage Supper of the Lamb, described in Revelation 19:9. precedes the appearance of the Rider on the White horse in verses 11-21.
+Just as the Marriage Supper of the Lamb, described in Revelation 19:9, precedes the appearance of the Rider on the White horse in verses 11-21.
 The prophecy of this Book, like Isaiah 2, Ezekiel 1, Revelation 1, and 2 Thessalonians 1 – begins with the ending in view.

 Song of songs – this is most commonly understood to mean, “the most excellent song.”
 However, it can also mean a collection of songs.
 In 1 Kings 4:32, we are told that Solomon wrote 3,000 proverbs and 1,005 songs.

-The numbers of 3,000 and 1,000 are naturally considered as “estimates,” and the extra number 5 that are added to 1,000 Songs can be thought of as five songs that appear within the Song of Songs.
+The numbers 3,000 and 1,000 are naturally understood as “estimates.”
+The extra “five” songs are the five songs in the Song of Songs.